Guerrilla War (video game)

-Guerrilla War, released in Japan as Guevara (ゲバラ), is an overhead run and gun video game produced by SNK.
-Originally released for arcades in 1987 as a coin-operated arcade game, Guerrilla War was ported to Amstrad CPC, Apple II, Commodore 64, Nintendo Entertainment System, PlayStation Network, and ZX Spectrum.
+Guerrilla War, released in Japan as Guevara (ゲバラ), is a 1987 run and gun video game developed and published by SNK for arcades.
+It was ported to the Amstrad CPC, Apple II, Commodore 64, MS-DOS, Nintendo Entertainment System, and ZX Spectrum.

 Plot

-Guerrilla War followed the adventures of two unnamed rebel commandos (Che Guevara and Fidel Castro in the Japanese version) as they raid an unnamed Caribbean Island in order to free it from the rule of an unnamed tyrannical dictator.
-Along the way the players vanquish hordes of enemy soldiers while attempting to rescue hostages (with large score reductions for any hostages killed in the crossfire), collecting weapons from troopers and operating tanks.
+Guerrilla War follows the adventures of two unnamed rebel commandos (Che Guevara and Fidel Castro in the Japanese version) as they raid an unnamed Caribbean island in order to free it from the rule of an unnamed tyrannical dictator.
+Along the way, players vanquish hordes of enemy soldiers while attempting to rescue hostages (with large score reductions for any hostages killed in the crossfire), collecting weapons from troopers and operating tanks.

 Releases

 The arcade version, released by SNK in 1987, followed the format of Ikari Warriors (1986).
-Using eight-way rotary joysticks, the game allowed players to move their character in one direction while rotating the joystick in order to shoot in another.
+Using eight-way rotary joysticks, the game allowed players to move their character in one direction while shooting in another.